Chris Williamson (politician): Plans for a new party

 In November 2020, in response to Jeremy Corbyn's suspension from the Labour Party, Williamson announced that he was in discussions with "key labour movement officials and existing left-wing parties" about the possibility of creating a new socialist party.
 A press release announced that Williamson had joined the Steering Committee of the Trade Unionist and Socialist Coalition (TUSC) as an observer member.

 On 2 August 2022, the Electoral Commission registered a new party called System Change, with Williamson as the leader.

+Workers Party of Britain

+In July 2023, Williamson joined the Workers Party of Britain.
+The party has defended Williamson over his suspension from the Labour Party for his comments about antisemitism.

+At the party's Congress in December 2023, when George Galloway was re-elected party leader.
+Williamson was among three deputy leaders elected.